-East-West Center Scholarship Recipients and Student Affiliates are eligible to apply for grants to support conference travel and field research.
+East-West Center Scholarship Recipients and Student Affiliates are eligible to apply for grants to support conference travel and field research that is relevant to the Asia Pacific region.
 Conference grants cover the cost of airfare and conference fees up to $800 (US) or $1,000 (International).
 Field research grants cover costs associated with original research for the grantee’s thesis or dissertation, up to $3,000.
 Grants are awarded competitively, in three rounds, through an application process.
 A call for applications will be sent approximately six weeks prior to the due dates for each round.
 Applications during the 2019-2020 academic year should be submitted by:

 - November 15, 2019

 - February 14, 2020

 The purpose of the Conference Scholarship is to enable degree fellows and student affiliates at the East-West Center to present scholarly work at professional conferences and meetings with a national, regional or international reputation.
 The application form can be found here, and it must be signed in hard copy and submitted along with all supporting materials to Mona Nakihei at the Education Program office by the applicable deadline.
 Here are some important points about the opportunity: